youwen5/onibotoke/README.md

 > [!TIP]
 > If you are running functorOS, or have imported the Home Manager module, you
 > should declaratively configure the program using Nix.
 The options are the
 > same, but you set them as Home Manager options, like below.
-As usual, options
+Due to a few
-> will be merged, it is only necessary to set the options that you want to
+> limitations, it is necessary to call `lib.mkForce` to make alterations to
-> override from the defaults shown below.
+> existing options.
 > ```nix
 > programs.onibotoke = {
 >   enable = true;